 The fund is actively managed, which means that the portfolio manager takes active, independent investment decisions.
 The long term objective of the fund is to exceed the returns of the underlying market, defined as the benchmark index.
 Fund returns are determined by how the fund's investments in equities increase or decrease in value.
-The fund invests in equities issued by U.S., Canadian and Mexican small and mid-sized companies or in such small and mid-sized companies that have a minimum of 50% of their business operations in these countries.
-As a result, the fund has a currency exposure to these markets.
+The fund invests in equities that are primarily issued by companies in Asia, New Zealand and Australia or in companies that have a minimum of 50% of their business activity or market in Asia, and thereby have a currency exposure in these markets.
 The thematic investment strategy provides for investments that occur in a limited area in which development is deemed to result in a structural change to the economy and society.
 This change provides favorable conditions for companies active within the area to create profitable growth over time.
 Our main themes are Demographics, Productivity, Lifestyles and the Environment.
 International norms and guidelines for the environment, social responsibility and corporate governance are taken into consideration within the scope of the fund's investment focus.
 The fund applies an exclusion strategy for companies operating within the fossil fuels, military equipment, tobacco, cannabis, alcohol, commercial gambling and pornography segments/sectors.
 However, the fund may invest in companies or funds that invest in companies involved in power generation, distribution or services related to fossil fuels in those cases where the company is deemed to be transitioning its operations to more renewable energy.
 The fund may invest in derivative instruments as part of its investment focus.
 The fund may invest a maximum of 10% of the fund capital in fund units.
-We compare the fund's performance with Solactive ISS ESG Screened USA Small Cap Index NTR.
+We compare the fund's performance with Solactive ISS ESG Asia ex Japan UCITS Index NTR.
 As the fund is actively managed the performance will over time deviate from this index.
-Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index and risk level, may be found in the prospectus.
+Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index and risk level, may be found in the